patrickcoombe/WordPressVerySimpleNotificationAdminBar/README.md

 It is a WordPress plugin its about 7 lines of code plus comments self contained in 1 php file. enjoy!

+upload it directly to your plugins dir or put it in a zip and upload via wp-admin

+enjoy !